sertansenturk/cookiecutter-ds-docker/{{ cookiecutter.repo_slug }}/docs/05_test.rst

 Python
 =========================================

-Build, code style, linting checks and unittests of the starter Python package are automated using ``tox`` in a docker environment.
+Build, code style, linting checks and unittests of the Python package are automated using ``tox`` in a docker environment.
 You can run these tests by:

 .. code:: bash